Polyfrost/OneConfig-Documentation/README.md

 ---
-description: Begin here!
+description: Welcome to the documentation!
 coverY: 0
 layout: landing
 ---

-# Welcome to OneConfig!

-Welcome!

-Welcome to the documentation for OneConfig.
+# OneConfig Documentation

 OneConfig is a configuration and general-purpose library for Minecraft, made for anyone from developers to end-users.
 This documentation will serve as a place to discover more about OneConfig, its premise, and how to develop mods that use it.

 Please keep in mind that this documentation is still under construction, feedback is appreciated!